-9 The Title I universe is the set of U.S. school districts to which Title I of the Elementary and Secondary Education Act pertains.
+&lt;sup>10 The Title I universe is the set of U.S. school districts to which Title I of the Elementary and Secondary Education Act pertains.

 Figure 10 shows the distribution of school-age children (aged 5 to 17) living in families in poverty by school district.
 This map displays the range in poverty rates throughout the United States by school district.
 The lighter colors show school districts with lower poverty rates, and the darker colors show school districts with higher poverty rates.
 School districts with high and low poverty rates are scattered throughout the nation, with some clustering within regions.
-For all school districts, the median estimated poverty rate for school-age children was 14.9 percent.
+For all school districts, the median estimated poverty rate for school-age children was 13.9 percent.

-Figure 11 shows the distribution of school district poverty rates by state, where categories consist of school districts with less than 10 percent, 10 to 20 percent, and more than 20 percent of schoolage children in poverty.10 There were 53.6 million school-age children in 13,197 school districts.
-Of
+Figure 11 shows the distribution of school district poverty rates by state, where categories consist of school districts with less than 10 percent, 10 to 20 percent, and more than 20 percent of schoolage children in poverty.
+There were 53.5 million school-age children in 13,174 school districts.
+Of these, 30.0 percent of school-age children resided in school districts with poverty estimates below 10 percent, 42.6 percent resided in districts with poverty estimates between 10 and 20 percent, and an estimated 27.4 percent resided in districts with poverty estimates greater than 20 percent.
+The figure also shows the distributions for individual states sorted by the percentage of school districts in each state with poverty estimates greater than 20 percent.